sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node.md

 # Download and install monerod

-Create our system user and working directory for Monero binaries:
+Create our system user and directories for Monero PID and log files:

 ```bash